ECU-CSCI-4230/SpiralBound/Wiki/Testing/03-21-Notebook.md

 Totals: 5 passed, 1 failed, 0 skipped, 0 blacklisted, 7ms
 ********* Finished testing of TestBook *********
 ```
+The above failure occurred because of an error when computing the length necessary for parsing information.

 ```
 ********* Start testing of TestBook *********